astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 9) Draw {numref}`BobAshaFig` in the frame of reference where Asha is at rest and Bob is moving to the right.
-P is now 6 s before Q on Asha's line, and the lines between P and R and P and S are still at 45 degree angles.
-Verify the claims in the text about the relative locations of R, S, P, and U.  Calculate $t_1t_2$ to get the interval between U and Q (claimed to be $-30.7$ square light seconds), and compute the $dx$ (2.3 light seconds) and $cdt_0$ (5.5 light seconds) that Asha would calculate for these events.
+P is now 6 s before Q on Asha's line, but now R and S will be on Asha's line, and they will both connect to U on Bob's line.
+Remember that the lines between P and R and P and S are still at 45 degree angles.
+Verify the claims in the text about the relative locations of R, S, P, and U.  Calculate
+$t_1t_2$ to get the interval between U and Q (claimed to be $-30.7$ square light seconds), and compute the $dx$ (2.3 light seconds) and
+$cdt_0$ (5.5 light seconds) that Asha would calculate for these events.